sound & SILENCE

 *To plant the seeds of the idea that practicing is something that we do, and that it can become natural, it is very important that Mental, Emotional, and Physical space be created for each student so that they can practice.
 To this end a family decision on the time and place that practicing occurs is very important.
 This tells the student that everyone understands that their musical activity is important (AND DIFFICULT!) and that they will be supported while doing it.

-*Keeping the time and place the same each day makes this easier.
+*Keeping a schedule - the time and place the same each day makes this easier.

 *No less important is keeping the distractions to a minimum.